 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.

-The stitch for Beyond TAST week 32 is an interesting version of chain stitch called triple chain stitch.
-This stitch is a fun easy and quickly worked up.
+The stitch for Beyond TAST week 32 is an interesting version of Chain stitch called triple chain stitch.
+This stitch is fun, easy, and quickly worked up.
 Since it is a variety of chain stitch that is wonderful for organic type motifs but I am interested to see how experienced stitchers use it.

 As usual, there is a tutorial for triple chain stitch in my Stitch Dictionary.

 Where to share your stitching samples for TAST week 32

 If you are new to hand embroidery the challenge is to learn the stitch and share what you have learned.
 If you are an experienced embroiderer, enjoy Beyond TAST and give your work a modern twist and share it online so beginners can see what can be done with a little imagination.

 Stitch a sample, photograph it, put it online, or share it in the TAST facebook group or where ever you hang out online.
 Hashtags are #TASTembroidery and #PintangleTAST on places like Instagram etc. If you have a blog and want to share what you have done leave a comment with a link on the Alternating Up and down Buttonhole page, or the triple chain stitch page.
 Don’t forget your full web address, including the HTTP part of the web address so that it becomes a live link.
 It means people can visit your site and see what you have done.

 If you need more information the challenge guidelines are on the TAST FAQ page.

 Experimenting with different threads can be expensive.
 You would normally have to buy a whole skein of each type of thread.
 So I have made up my thread twisties which are a combination of different threads to use in creative hand embroidery.
 These enable you to try out stitching with something other than stranded cotton.
 For the price of just a few skeins, you can experiment with a bundle of threads of luscious colours and many different textures.